elricb/ink-box-list/readme.md

 I made this for personal use to provide status overview lists.
 I'm sharing in case it's useful to anyone.

+This relies on all boxes being the same width and is not a true yoga line wrapping style tool.

 ## Install

 ```